-Any updates to this publication are available on-line; to download this document in PDF format, please follow the link: Skilled Trades Ontario.ca.
+Any updates to this publication are available on-line; to download this document in PDF format, please follow the link: collegeoftrades.ca.

-© 2022, Skilled Trades Ontario.
+© 2013, Ontario College of Trades.
 All rights reserved.
-No part of this publication may be reproduced in any form whatsoever without the prior permission from Skilled Trades Ontario.
+No part of this publication may be reproduced in any form whatsoever without the prior permission of the Ontario College of Trades.